Evan Ross

-Evan Olav Ross-Naess (born August 26, 1988) is an American actor and musician.
+Evan Olav Ross-Næss (born August 26, 1988) is an American actor and musician.
 He made his acting debut in the comedy-drama film ATL (2006), and has since starred in the films Pride (2007), According to Greta (2009), Mooz-lum (2010), 96 Minutes (2011), Supremacy (2014), and The Hunger Games: Mockingjay – Part 1 (2014) and Part 2 (2015).

 On television, Ross had a recurring role as Charlie Selby in the season 3 of The CW's teen drama series 90210 and a regular role as Angel Rivera in the season 2 of Fox's musical drama series Star.
 Ross also starred on ABC's procedural drama series Wicked City as Diver Hawkes.
 As a musician, he released his first single "Yes Me" in February 2011, and his second single "How To Live Alone" in May 2015.

-Ross is the son of the lateshipping magnet and mountaineer Arne Næss Jr. and the Supremes lead singer Diana Ross.
-He has been married since 2014 to singer-songwriter Ashlee Simpson, with whom he has two children.
+Ross is the son of Diana Ross and shipping magnate and mountaineer Arne Næss Jr. He has been married since 2014 to singer-songwriter Ashlee Simpson, with whom he has two children.

 Early life

-Ross was born Evan Olav Næss in Greenwich, Connecticut, to businessman and mountaineer Arne Næss Jr. and entertainer Diana Ross.
-His father was of German and Norwegian descent and his mother is African-American.
+Ross was born Evan Olav Næss in Greenwich, Connecticut, to businessman and mountaineer Arne Næss Jr., who was Norwegian, and entertainer Diana Ross, who is African-American.
 His paternal great-uncle was Norwegian philosopher Arne Næss.

-Ross has one older full brother, Ross Næss.
-His parents divorced in 2000.
-Ross has three older maternal half-sisters, Rhonda, whose biological father is Berry Gordy, and Tracee and Chudney from his mother's marriage to Robert Ellis Silberstein.
+Ross' parents divorced in 2000.
+He has one older full brother, Ross Næss, and three older maternal half-sisters, Rhonda, whose biological father is Berry Gordy, and Tracee and Chudney from his mother's marriage to Robert Ellis Silberstein.
 He also has three older paternal half-siblings from his father's first marriage, Christoffer, Katinka, and Leona, and two younger paternal half-brothers from his father's third marriage, Nicklas and Louis.
 In January 2004, Ross' father was killed at age 66 in a mountain climbing accident near Cape Town.